arista-netdevops-community/gnmi_demo_with_arista_eos/README.md

 ```
 # gNMI (gRPC Network Management Interface)

-We will use [this gnmi command-line client](https://github.com/aristanetworks/goarista/tree/master/cmd/gnmi) and the following RPC: capabilites, get, subscribe, update, replace, and delete.
+We will use [this gnmi command-line client](https://github.com/aristanetworks/goarista/tree/master/cmd/gnmi) and the following RPC: capabilites, get, subscribe, set.

 ## requirements on Arista devices